wp-plugins/awesome-surveys/README.txt

 == Changelog ==

 = v1.4.2 =
-1. Added frontend check to ensure that JavaScript validation messages file exists before trying to load it (defaults to English) - Shout out to Kirk!
+1. Added frontend check to ensure that JavaScript validation messages file exists before trying to load it (defaults to English).
+2. Shout out to Kirk!
 Thanks for the report.

 = v1.4.1 =
 1. bug fix